KyLeggiero/libgit2.swift/README.md

 This package also chooses _only_ CommonCrypto as the hash creation backend for all hashes.

+### Strings

+libgit2.swift uses the Swift native `String` type wherever the concpet of a text string exists in libgit.
+Anywhere there's' a `char *`, a `git_str`, or any other text string concept, is replaced with `String`.

+That means that all strings throughout this library support full Unicode and all the other fancy things Swift strings support.

+That means that some places where libgit2 might handle Unicode strings (e.g. UTF-8) could either fail or produce unexpected/undefined behavior, but in libgit2.swift they work correctly.
+For example, if a filename has characters which use multiple bytes (like 한), libgit2 would miscount the number of bytes as the nubmer of characters, but libgit2.swift correctly counts the number of characters.

+### Runtime

+libgit2 implements & ships with its own runtime. libgit2.swift instead opts to use Swift's builtin runtime.

+This means that rote platform/runtime things which C needs (like arrays, allocating/freeing memory, etc.) were skipped because Swift already has a very good way to handle everything those handle.

+Aside from that, all original (Git-specific) types from libgit2 are included here, mostly with Swifty names.

+### Copy-on-Write

+libgit2 (and most C code) uses pointers to pass around a value without having to copy it each time.

+Swift has a runtime subsystem to allow this to happen with pure-value-types (like `struct`s), providing the semantics & behavior of copying it each time but not actually copying until one of those is written to.

+A non-pointer value in C (like `struct my_struct`) can be thought of as a value type, and a pointer to that value (like `my_struct*`) can be thought of as a reference type.

+In Swift, value vs reference are implemented as distinct kinds of types.
+Values are `enum`/`struct`/etc. and references are `class`/`actor`.

+This library foregoes using reference types unless absolutely necessary.

+### Randomness

+libgit2 provides public functionality to specifically seed its random number generator, allowing for deterministic pseudo-randomness.

+libgit2.swift does not provide this functionality, instead using Swift's builtin random subsystem (which automatically stirs/seeds the random number generator), resulting in non-deterministic pseudo-randomness (or true randomness, depending on the implementation used).

+### Deprecation

+There are parts of libgit2 which are deprecated (e.g. under `git2/deprecated.h` andor marked `GIT_DEPRECATE_HARD`).

+These are not included in libgit2.swift, under the assumption that they were deprecated with good reason and that the maintainers of libgit2 would like to remove them.

+That is to say, anything wrapped in a `#ifdef GIT_DEPRECATE_HARD` is included, and anything wrapped in `#ifndef GIT_DEPRECATE_HARD` is excluded from this library.

 ### Documentation

 If documentation is missing, that's because libgit2 didn't have any.
 Fuckers.